biocode3D/eyetooth/README.md

 ## DIY keypad inspired by the Ideazon Fang Gamepad

 #### Introduction
-This is a 37 key gaming keypad set up for the common fps/rpg key mapping, *although that can be changed; see blow*.
+This is a 37 key gaming keypad set up for the common fps/rpg key mapping, *although that can be changed; see below*.
 The software is written for an arduino pro micro board.
 Any arduino with sufficient digital IO would probably work.

 This project was inspired by the death of my preferred gamepad.
 None of the currently available gamepads have a layout I like (not to mention the price).
 I also wanted to add a rapid auto key press feature.
 Some (single-player) games require you to repeatedly press a button at some point.
 I am physically unable to press the button at the rate many of these games require causing me to get stuck at that point.
 So I added a mode that will rapidly repeat any keys that are held down.
 Additional information may be available on [hackaday](https://hackaday.io/project/167675-eyetooth-gaming-keypad) .

+The software now also supports the [Rogue keypad](https://thingiverse) , a similar keypad inspired by the Ideazon Merc keyboard.

 #### Features
 - key redefinition